isomerpages/govtech-stp/_travellers-from-malaysia/02a-pca-overview.md

 #### Post-Arrival Measures

 After immigration, the employees will have to take their personal transport (e.g. motorbikes), private buses that only ferry Malaysian passengers who are serving SHN, or taxis and private-hire cars directly from the immigration checkpoint to the declared SHN accommodation, without stopping at any other destination along the journey.
-The employees should use dedicated taxi hotlines or ride-hail applications to hire the taxis and private hire cars, indicating clearly that they are serving SHN.
+The employees should indicate clearly to the driver that they are serving SHN.
 The employee should not take public trains or buses or flag down a taxi while serving the SHN.

 The employee must remain in the declared SHN accommodation for at least 7 days from the date of entry into Singapore and test negative for COVID-19, whichever is later.